Your Guide to Planning, Planting, and Growing Eucomis

 Gardeners in cool climates (zones 3-6) can treat eucomis bulbs as annuals.
 Simply discard the bulbs at the end of the growing season and plant new ones next spring.
 Alternatively, you can dig up the bulbs and store them indoors for the winter.

-If you want to store the bulbs indoors, cut off the flower stalk after flowering and allow the foliage to continue growing until it either dies back naturally or is at risk of being frosted.
+If you want to store the bulbs indoors, cut off the flower stalk soon after flowering and allow the foliage to continue growing until it either dies back naturally or is at risk of being frosted.
 If the bulbs are in the ground, dig them up after the first frost, keeping the foliage attached.
 Let the plant dry in a warm, protected area until the foliage has withered.
-Store the dormant bulbs at 45-50°F until it's time to replant them in the spring.
+Pull off the dried foliage and store the dormant bulbs at 45-50°F until it's time to replant them in the spring.
 If your eucomis are in pots, simply bring the pots indoors.
 Replant them in fresh soil next spring.

 Shop HERE for eucomis bulbs.